 What is LID Camp?

-LID Camp is an annual 5 day 4 night taiwanese american youth leadership camp based in the southern california region.
+LID Camp is an annual 5 day 4 night youth leadership and taiwanese cultural camp based in the southern california region.

-LID Camp is lead by second generation Taiwanese and Asian American who strive to develop a community which fosters confidence and leadership development, as well as providing an environment for campers to discover and learn more about their own identities as Taiwanese or Asian Americans.
+LID Camp is led by second generation Asian Americans who strive to develop a community which fosters confidence and leadership development, as well as providing an environment for campers to discover and discover more about their identities as Asian Americans.
 Our camp programming revolves around the camp theme each year and strives to meet one or more of the following goals:

 - Develop leadership and communication skills.

 - Provide campers with a working knowledge and understanding of Taiwanese culture.

 - Cultivate self-confidence within the campers and push them to continue to challenge themselves.

 - Give campers a place to explore their interests or discover something they are passionate about.

 All campers from grades 6 to 12 are eligible to attend camp.
 Although LID Camp is a Taiwanese culture camp, anyone of any ethnicity or background who has an interest in leadership development or Taiwanese culture is more than welcome and highly encouraged to sign up for camp.

 Workshops are developed by the Program Director(s) and carried out by various staff members and counselors.
 Camp workshops make up the majority of the camp programming for each year and are based around the camp theme.
 While workshop content changes from year to year, they can generally be broken into any of the following categories: